-The Moreton Bay Regional Council conducts free clinics at the school for immunisation against disease (e.g. Measles, Mumps, Rubella etc.) at various times during the year.
+Queensland Health's annual School Immunisation Program (SIP) provides school students the opportunity to be vaccinated against a range of diseases (e.g. Measles, Mumps, Rubella etc.) Free clinics are scheduled at various times during the year.
 Parents will be notified of these as necessary.